vulmon/Vulmap/README.md

 # Vulmap Local Vulnerability Scanners
 Information about Vulmap Local Vulnerability Scanners project

 Vulmap is an open source local vulnerability scanner project.
 It consists of local scanning scripts for different operating systems.
-Currently there are two vulmap scripts available.
-This scripts can be used for defensive and offensive purposes.
-It is possible to make vulnerability assessments using this scripts.
+Currently there are two vulmap scripts available, for Linux and for Windows operating systems.
+These scripts can be used for defensive and offensive purposes.
+It is possible to make vulnerability assessments using these scripts.
 Also they can be used for privilege escalation by pentesters/red teamers.

+Vulmap scripts can be used to, scan vulnerabilities on localhost, see related exploits and download them.
+Scripts basically, scan computer to gather installed software information and ask vulmon.com api if there are any vulnerabilies and exploits related with installed software.
+If vulnerabilities exist, vulmap give CVE ID, risk score, vulnerability detail link, exploit id and exploit title.
+Exploits can be downloaded with vulmap also.

 Use below links to get detailed information about vulmap scripts: